100 Proof is a campaign to support the tuition for the Legal Revolution's incarcerated and formerly incarcerated juris doctorate scholars.

 Proof of a Legal Revolution.

-We are looking for 100 attorneys from across the country to support the tuition for our next incarcerated & formerly incarcerated JD's.
+We are looking for 100 attorneys from across the country to support the tuition for our next incarcerated and formerly incarcerated

 attorneys have contributed